AVIRAL1854/Ecommerce-chatbot/README.md

 - Use environment variables for sensitive data
 - Implement proper key rotation and management in production
 - Consider using secret management services in production
+- Keep your SQLite database file secure and properly backed up

 ---